mikeerickson/nptemplating-docs/docs/templating-commands/overview.md

 `np:insert` will show a list of all templates located in `📋 Templates` folder, and will render at the beginning of the current note.

 #### np:new
-`np:new` will show a list of all templocated in `📋 Templates` folder, then create a new project note using supplied note name.
+`np:new` will show a list of all templates in `📋 Templates` folder, then create a new project note using supplied note name.

 ### Templating Service Commands
 The following commands can be used to insert various web service commands